Rudolph, thank you for agreeing to an interview. Why do you have a shiny nose?

 Hey baby, come and see my etchings and you’ll soon find out whether I'm a male or not.
-That rumour is fake news put out by certain Bah Humbug-types.
+That rumour is more FAKE NEWS put out by certain Bah Humbug-types.
 It is true that some males lose their antlers in the autumn or winter, but not me, baby.

-Well, we do what everyone else does; we eat, sleep, do a bit of travelling, do a bit of work.
+Well, usually we do what everyone else does; we eat, sleep, do a bit of travelling, do a bit of work.
 Late spring we migrate to summer pastures – it’s a bit like the original hippie trail.

 Well, I live in Lapland looking after Sami people.
 The IceHotel is a good place to meet us.
 You can also see my brethren throughout the Arctic Circle, including some stumpy-legged ones in Spitsbergen (dunno what happened there).